 Few things are as important as the quality of the air we breathe.
-Although a few Virginia regions have room for improvement, overall air quality in the Commonwealth has risen significantly in recent years.
+A few Virginia regions have room for improvement, and the state's emission of common, hazardous, and greenhouse gas pollutants runs considerably higher than the national average.
+But overall air quality in the Commonwealth has risen significantly in recent years.

 Why is This Important?

 Poor air quality causes increased deaths, especially among the very young and the very old.
 It reduces water quality, contributes to climate change, and damages forest resources, agriculture, buildings, and infrastructure.
-It also makes Virginia a less attractive place to live, do business in, or visit — factors that have consequences for the economy and the quality of life in the Commonwealth.
+It also makes Virginia a less attractive place to live, do business in, or visit — factors that have consequences for both the economy and the quality of life.

 How is Virginia Doing?